nafeesahyounis/milestone-4/README.md

 Categories are listed for user to go to whichever service they want.

 ### Register Page

+This template is from djangos inbuilt allauth.

+* Form

+There is a registration form on this page which adds the users info into the database.

 ### Login Page

+There are form fields on this page that check user email and password.
+This template is from djangos inbuilt allauth.

 ### Logout Page

+* Buttons

+The logout page is from the allauth template.
+It has two buttons, one that allows the user to logout and one that directs back to the homepage.

 ### Cart Page